Biomaker/2018-opensourcebioreactor/photometer/README.md

 ### Main components
 1. **Arduino or similar microcontroller**<br>
 You need something to read the analog input of the sensors in a measuring routine.
-We used an Arduino Nano.
+I used an Arduino Nano.

 2. **LCD display**<br>
 This one is optional but nice if you instantly want to see the measured values.
 It is useful for easy calibration and for discontinuous measurements with the photometer.
 You can use any available LCD which works well with the microcontroller.
-We used a standard HD44780 16x2 LCD Display and a I2C backpack.
+I used a standard HD44780 16x2 LCD Display and a I2C backpack.

 3. **Measuring cell**<br>
 All the components you need to build a measuring cell are listed below.